ucx

 The returned iterator is position-aware.

-If the index is out of range, a past-the-end iterator will be returned.
+If the index is out of range or list is NULL, a past-the-end iterator will be returned.

 Parameters